sumn2u/learn-javascript/en/README.md

 Initially, it was created for making webpages alive and was able to run only on a browser.
 Now, it runs on any device that supports the JavaScript engine.
 Standard objects such as [Array](./arrays/README.md), [Date](./date-and-time.md), and [Math](./numbers/math.md) are available in JavaScript, as well as operators, control structures, and statements. _Client-side JavaScript_ and _Server-side JavaScript_ are the extended versions of core JavaScript.

 * _Client-side JavaScript_ enables the enhancement and manipulation of web pages, and client browsers.
 Responses to user events such as mouse clicks, form input, and page navigation are some of its examples.
-* _Server-side JavaScript_ enables access to servers, databases, and file systems.
+* [_Server-side JavaScript_](./server-side/README.md) enables access to servers, databases, and file systems.

 JavaScript is an interpreted language.
 While running Javascript an interpreter interprets each line and runs it.
-The modern browser uses Just In Time (JIT) technology for compilation, which compiles JavaScript into executable bytecode.
+The modern browser uses [Just In Time (JIT)](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/) compilers for compilation, which compiles JavaScript into executable bytecode.

 {% hint style="info" %}
 "LiveScript" was the initial name given to JavaScript.